civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/paypal.md

-# PayPal Website Payments Standard and Recurring
+# PayPal Website Payments Standard and Recurring Contributions
-              Contributions

-### Overview
+## Overview

 **What is the basic business idea of paypal?**

 Every user has his account with paypal where he has some money he can use to pay online, using various means like e-mail, web etc. Once a user has a paypal account he cannot do transactions with paypal without logging into his account.

 Beware: If your account has some unresolved conflicts it will not let you do things you want but will just show the account overview where you could select the next actions.

 Note for registered non-profits: If you start a non-profit account with Paypal you must provide acceptable documentation to Paypal of your legal status as a non-profit, or Paypal will disable your account.

 **What is the principle of using a sandbox at paypal?**

 They have tried to use exactly the same software as the live system with the same screens and behaviour.
 To enter the sandbox you first log in to your paypal developer account, then select a test user (the role depends on your needs) and enter the sandbox.
 From then on you are like a user in the live situation.

-### CiviCRM Configuration for PayPal Website Payments Standard
+## PayPal Website Payments Standard

 Enable CiviContribute